FranciscoBSpadaro/fbsdev-uploads3/README.md

 'yarn start or npm start' for production

 #### dotenv.
-create .env file in root of project and add the follow lines
+create .env file in root of project and add the follow lines   env dev or production

 ````
 APP_URL=http://localhost:3000